Market share of the SAP Hybris platform is barely visible, however it is still one of the leading solutions on the market.

 Magento is a platform that can facilitate B2B and B2C webshop as well, however it is primarily used in B2C.
 Hybris however, despite having very useful B2C features, is mainly a B2B or B2B2C platform as it has very high costs.

 Smaller, just launching shops or ones with smaller traffic should not choose Hybris – nor Magento for that matter, as there are more suitable open-source systems that can suit their needs perfectly.
+(Actually, if you have a smaller revenue or just launching your B2C store, Shopify may be your best solution.)

 If you are thinking about using Hybris you should ask two very important questions.